Laveshlc/Laveshlc/README.md

 - 👋 Hi, I’m @Laveshlc.
 - 👀 I’m interested in Cyber Security.
 - 🌱 I’m currently studying for the OSCP.
--  ✔ I currently hold two certifications: BTL1 and CRTP
+-  ✔ I hold two certifications: BTL1 and CRTP

 <!---
 Laveshlc/Laveshlc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.